JavaFXpert/vqe-playground/docs/the-vqe-inator.md

  \end{bmatrix}
  = -1
 $$

+*Fig 6: Obtaining an energy value from the Hamiltonian (step 2)*

 To express these calculations more succinctly, we'll use [Dirac bra-ket](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) notation, where the row vector is expressed as a *bra* and the column vector is expressed as a *ket*.

+> Note: Excluding complex numbers, an element in a *bra* (row vector) contains the same number as its associated element in a *ket* (column vector), and vice-versa.
+When an element contains a complex number, the element in a *bra* contains the complex conjugate (changing the sign of the imaginary component) of its associated element in a *ket*, and vice-versa.

 The ***H*** symbol is our Hamiltonian operator, which is multiplied by the ket vector, and the resultant vector multiplied by the bra vector.
 These are the same operations performed previously, only this time expressed with Dirac notation:

 $\langle011\vert H\vert011\rangle=-1$